jlevy/kmd/README.md

 brew install pyenv
 brew install pipx

-# Install ffmpeg:
+# Install ffmpeg and ripgrep, which are needed for certain commands:
-brew install ffmpeg
+brew install ffmpeg ripgrep

 # Ensure you are in the source directory (where .python-version is)
 # and install recent Python if needed: